Who should have Key Person Insurance?

 Limited company – 1 Director

 There is a possibility of Relevant Life Insurance and also Key person insurance for a company with one director.
 Relevant Life will be explained in more depth if you click here.
-The key person or persons could be a top sales person, an employee who has a good relationship with key accounts, a manager who gets the most out of a team, an admin person who the company relies on.
+Key workers could be a top sales person, an employee who has a good relationship with key accounts, a manager who gets the most out of a team, an admin person who the company relies on.
 Basically anyone who by not being around would have a negative impact.
 Whoever the key person, there will be at least one who is crucial to maintaining profitability.